lockbox/lockbox.github.io/content/posts/styx-emulator-release.md

 TLDR;

 * **Machine**: A physical **thing** made up of an arbitrary number of `Processor`s and `Device`s.
 When someone asks "Can you emulate my router?" the router would be the machine.
 Note that you do not often need the abstraction level of a "machine".
 * **Processor**: Something equivalent to a SoC (System on Chip).
-Where there's a "main" `Cpu`/set of `Cpu`s that executes the application code, but it may have a bunch of `Device`s, and sometimes comes with a CoProcessor etc which is just another `Cpu`/`Device`.
+Where there's a "main" `ProcessorCore`/set of `ProcessorCore`s that executes the application code, but it may have a bunch of `Device`s, and sometimes comes with a CoProcessor etc which is just another `ProcessorCore`/`Device`.
 A `Processor` also brings along with it `Memory`, `Peripheral`s, an `EventController`, and an `Mmu`.
-* **Cpu**: A single "core" that executes code from an ISA (Instruction Set Architecture), it gets passed a view into memory, and can decode+execute instructions.
+* **ProcessorCore**: A single "core" that executes code from an ISA (Instruction Set Architecture), it gets passed a view into memory, and can decode+execute instructions.
 * **Peripheral**: Something that performs I/O for the `TargetProgram`.
 Belongs to a single `EventController`+`Processor` pair at a time. eg. UART or Ethernet etc.
 * **Device**: Something that communicates to a `Processor` via a `Peripheral` or user custom hooks. eg. an I2C RTC (Real Time Clock) or thermometer module, can be another `Processor`.
-* **EventController**: The interrupt controller for a `Processor`, routes interrupts to I/O and redirects control flow of `Cpu`s as necessary.
+* **EventController**: The interrupt controller for a `Processor`, routes interrupts to I/O and redirects control flow of `ProcessorCore`s as necessary.
 * **Mmu**: Performs address translation an brokers access to the actual memory contents.
 As Styx is a generic framework the `Mmu` does not necessarily need to function as a full blown MMU if the target `Processor` does not require it.
 * **TargetProgram**: The specific **code** being debugged and emulated.

-A lot of these are pretty sensical, but the `Cpu`/`Processor` distinction was pretty arbitrary, but a necessary one in order to mentally grok the rust ownership model overlaid onto an incredibly complex relationship of types and data-structures.
+A lot of these are pretty sensical, however the `Cpu` / `ProcessorCore` / `Processor` distinction was a pretty arbitrary but necessary distinction in order to mentally grok the rust ownership model overlaid onto an incredibly complex relationship of types and data-structures.
 We also found that calling the *thing* running on the processor `TargetProgram` helped disambiguate what we were talking about, as then "firmware", "library" etc are free to represent what makes sense in the context (eg if the `TargetProgram` is a bare metal firmware, or a binary running in an emulated linux environment).

 ## Questions we have for new users